knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 [Illustration of [industrial machine/BLACK BOX which takes in something and outputs something else](https://content.presentermedia.com/content/clipart/00019000/19074/process_conversion_300_nwm.jpg), and on top of it have [illustration of function](https://res.cloudinary.com/practicaldev/image/fetch/s--4bEYLci3--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/kq34mrtitnuolaulcpfz.png)]

 Now, consider an airplane-manufacturing plant.
 You're outside, observing the massive building, and throughout the day, trucks come in loaded with plane parts.
 By the end of the day, out rolls a brand-new airplane.
-This entire plant can be visualized as a single function — you input plane parts, and it outputs a ready-to-fly airplane.
+This entire plant can be visualized as a single function: you input plane parts, and it outputs a ready-to-fly airplane.

 [Illustration of building, with plane parts going in, and a plane coming out]